 But the awful days were too many, in my opinion, and the optimistic light that had once shone from me had started to distinguish slowly as the year dragged on.

 My advice to anyone who is struggling

 I couldn’t take the pressure of it, the exams, the decisions, the lack of time.
 It was all too much and when I got it wrong, I was made to feel like a failure.
 I’m writing this article to let people know that it’s okay to feel this way.
 Many people feel this way.
 It’s not something to be ashamed of and it’s a normal part of human life.

-My advice to future 6th years would be - try not to panic.
-The Leaving Cert will not define your life if you don't let it.
-The exams are very important but at the end of the day a piece of paper with a grade on it is not a reflection on your success as a person.
+My advice to future 6th years would be – try not to panic.
+The Leaving Cert will not define your life if you don’t let it.
+The exams are very important but at the end of the day, a piece of paper with a grade on it is not a reflection of your success as a person.
 Whether you end up getting a D3 on an ordinary level paper, or an A1 on a higher level paper, you are worth more than that.

 This was something that took me a while to realise, and is something that the Irish education system has, in my opinion, failed to grasp.
-There are always 'back-doors' into everything, points race aside.
-As my stereotypical Irish mammy once said to me "The only results that matter is the results you get from the doctor."
-If that's the case, how lucky we all are.
+There are always back doors into everything, points race aside.
+As my stereotypical Irish mammy once said to me “The only results that matter is the results you get from the doctor.”
+If that’s the case, how lucky we all are.